Technology Transfer ─ Innovations for Industry

 Alumni Engagement in Technology Transfer

-The Helmholtz-Zentrum Dresden-Rossendorf and the Karlsruhe Institute of Technology (KIT) are jointly exploring new avenues of technology transfer.
+The Helmholtz-Zentrum Dresden-Rossendorf and the Karlsruhe Institute of Technology (KIT) want to involve alumni in technology transfer activities.

 GRULA Project for SMEs